matthieugomez/regife/README.md

 ## Standard errors

-Standard errors are the ones obtained with a regression augmented with time factors interacted with id dummy.
+Standard errors returned by the commands are the ones obtained by the regression with time factors as regressors (interacted with id dummy).

 ```
 regife p30 intra_dummy, f(state year) d(2) a(state year) reps(0)`